This page is for suppliers of two types of devices to enable direct observation of the uneclipsed, partially eclipsed, or annularly eclipsed Sun:

 - Optics and Radiometry Laboratory (ORLAB), School of Optometry & Vision Science, University of New South Wales, Sydney, accredited by the National Association of Testing Authorities (NATA), Australia.
 You can find contact info for ORLAB as well as their accreditation scope and certificate, which includes ISO 12312-2, on the NATA website.

-If you sell or otherwise distribute eclipse glasses and/or handheld solar viewers customized with your brand name, logo, and/or design but that are made for you by another manufacturer or importer, we require either of the following:
+If you sell eclipse glasses and/or handheld solar viewers customized with your brand name, logo, and/or design but that are made for you by another manufacturer, importer, or distributor, we require either of the following:

 - A test report from a properly accredited laboratory as described above for your branded products, or

-- The name and contact information of the manufacturer or importer who makes your customized products.
+- The name and contact information of the manufacturer, importer, or distributor who makes your customized products.

 In the second case, if the supplier is already on our list, we'll verify with them that they are making your products.
 If the supplier is not already on our list, we will ask them (or you may ask them) to send us the information required above for manufacturers and importers.
 Materials should be sent to email@example.com.

-If you’re buying stock eclipse glasses and/or handheld solar viewers at wholesale or bulk-discounted prices from a manufacturer or importer for resale or to give away, you should source such products only from the manufacturers or importers on our list.
-Send the name and contact information of your manufacturer or importer to firstname.lastname@example.org; we will verify with them that they are your supplier.
+If you’re buying stock eclipse glasses and/or handheld solar viewers at wholesale or bulk-discounted prices from a manufacturer, importer, or distributor for resale or to give away, you should source such products only from the companies on our list.
+Send the name and contact information of your supplier to firstname.lastname@example.org; we will verify with them that you are their customer.

 Disclaimer: We cannot commit to listing every company or organization that sells or gives away eclipse glasses and/or handheld solar viewers, as there are literally hundreds, perhaps even thousands, of such suppliers, including science museums, planetariums, observatories, university astronomy departments, primary and secondary schools, amateur astronomy clubs, convention and visitor bureaus, tour operators, large stores, small shops, and more.
 We reserve the right to list only major retailers and organizations with significant national or regional distribution.
-As long as the manufacturer or importer who makes the products you're selling or giving away is on our list and identified by name on the products you're distributing (as required by the ISO 12312-2 standard), your customers or patrons can be confident that they are safe.
+As long as the manufacturer, importer, or distributor who makes the products you're selling or giving away is on our list and identified by name on the products you're selling or giving away (as required by the ISO 12312-2 standard), your customers or patrons can be confident that they are safe.

 For Suppliers of Solar Filters for Optics